10 Unbelievable Facts About India Most Indians Didn’t Know

 3. There are places in India where men demand gender equality for themselves

 There are places in India where a man marries a woman and moves to his mother-in-law's house.
-Khasi and the matrilineal Muslim s in Minicoy, Lakshadweep are some of the examples.
+Khasi and the matrilineal Muslim in Minicoy, Lakshadweep are some of the examples.

 Source: wearethecity